code3-dev/dengvpn/docs/user-guide.md

 This indicates an issue with the core VPN engine:
 1. Verify the application was installed correctly
-2. Check that Windows Defender or antivirus software isn't blocking the core files
+2. Check that antivirus software isn't blocking the core files
 3. Reinstall the application if the problem persists

 #### "Invalid configuration"

-This suggests an issue with the VMESS URL:
+This suggests an issue with the Xray URL:
 1. Verify the URL is correct and accessible
 2. Contact your VPN provider to confirm the configuration is valid
-3. Try with a different VMESS URL if available
+3. Try with a different Xray URL if available

 ### Logs